D2KLab/FaceRec/README.md

 Face-Celebrity-Recognition
 ==========================

+## Install

+Install dependencies

+    pip install -r requirements.txt

+If you have errors like `'thread._local' object has no attribute 'value'`, run

+    `sh mtcnn_patch.sh`

+If you want to use also the server capabilities, you need to install [MongoDB](mongodb.com) and run it on default port.

 ### 1. Building a Training Dataset
 Create a directory for raw images utilized for training.
 In order to download automatically images of celebrity to build the training dataset we need to call the following command:
 ```sh